ehsanlotfi/cheatsheets/front-end.md

       - Advantages
         Reusable, Encapsulated
       - terms
-        .
-Custom Elements
+        - Custom Elements
-        .
-Shadow DOM
+        - Shadow DOM
-        .
-HTML Templates
+        - HTML Templates
-        .
-HTML Imports
+        - HTML Imports

 1. #### gzip
-      - Gzip is a file compression format and utility used to reduce the size of files (such as text, HTML, JavaScript, and CSS) for faster transmission over the internet.
+      - `Gzip` is a file compression format and utility used to reduce the size of files (such as text, HTML, JavaScript, and CSS) for faster transmission over the internet.
 It is widely used in web servers (like Apache or Nginx) to compress HTTP responses. and useful for Faster Load Times and Reduced Bandwidth.

 1. #### void vs never in typescript
         - `void` used for functions that don’t return anything.
         - `never` used for functions that never return (for example, they throw an error or enter an infinite loop).

         ```
             function logMessage(message: string): void {
               console.log(message);